 Walsh moved to New York for a number of reasons.
 “As an artist I knew I would have a much broader audience, and also there’s something about leaving the place that you grew up in that creates new worlds for you,” she explains.
 “My work changed so much because everything was so creative, vibrant and new.
 I do well with extreme contrasts and my work is really ‘quiet,’ whereas New York is like my fire tunnel.”

 Her exhibit, Only Mark the Bright Hours, continues at Matteawan through April 2.
 The gallery, at 436 Main St., is open from noon to 5 p.m. on Saturdays and Sundays.
 Call 845-440-7901.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.